Paddy Roy Bates: Incident of 1978

-In 1978, a German businessman, Alexander Achenbach along with other Germans and Dutch, invaded Sealand and took Bates's son, Michael, hostage.
+In 1978, a West German businessman, Alexander Achenbach along with other West Germans and Dutch, invaded Sealand and took Bates's son, Michael, hostage.
 Bates and others then launched a counterattack in the early hours of the morning to recapture the fort.
 He held the German and Dutch men as prisoners of war.
 As one had accepted a Sealand Passport, he was held and convicted of treason while the rest were released.
 Germany then sent a diplomat to Britain to ask for intervention but Britain claimed they did not have jurisdiction.
-Germany then sent a diplomat to Sealand directly to negotiate the release of the prisoner.
+West Germany then sent a diplomat to Sealand directly to negotiate the release of the prisoner.
 He was released, and the act of diplomatic negotiation was claimed by Roy Bates to be de facto recognition of Sealand, which Germany has denied.

 Later life and death

 Bates retired and lived in England during his later life.
 His son Michael was then in charge of the administration of Sealand as "Prince Regent", although he lived on the British mainland.
 On 9 October 2012, Paddy Bates died quietly at a care home in Leigh-on-Sea, Essex after having had Alzheimer's for several years.
 His funeral took place at Southend-on-Sea Crematorium.

 He was survived by his wife Joan and their children, son Michael and daughter Penny.
 Michael reacted to his father's death by recalling him as a "huge, huge character".
 "I might die young or I might die old, but I will never die of boredom", Bates said in a 1980s interview.